albertodebortoli/Promis/README.md

 [![License](https://img.shields.io/cocoapods/l/Promis.svg?style=flat)](http://cocoapods.org/pods/Promis)
 [![Platform](https://img.shields.io/cocoapods/p/Promis.svg?style=flat)](http://cocoapods.org/pods/Promis)

-# Promis

 This library aims to be the easiest way to introduce the power of Futures and Promises on iOS.

 ## Overview

-While starting from the JustPromises implementation and keeping the code minimalistic, this library adds the following:
+While starting from the Objective-C implementation of [JustPromises](https://github.com/justeat/JustPromises) but keeping the code minimalistic, this library adds the following:

 - conversion to Swift
 - usage of generics to allow great type inference that wasn't possible in Objective-C
 - overall refactoring for fresh and modern code
 - remove the unnecessary and misleading concept of Progress causing bad patterns to emerge

-You can read on the theory behind Future and Promises on [Wikipedia](https://en.wikipedia.org/wiki/Futures_and_promises), here is the main things you should know to get started.
+You can read about the theory behind Future and Promises on [Wikipedia](https://en.wikipedia.org/wiki/Futures_and_promises), here are the main things you should know to get started.

 - Promises represent the promise that a task will be fulfilled in the future while the future holds the state of such resolution.
 - Futures, when created are in the unresolved state and can be resolved with one of 3 states: with a result, an error, or being cancelled.